 - 1 part solid butter (optional & adjustable)

-A tablespoon is roughly .4 to .5 ounces, so the same recipe converted to ounces would read something like: 1.5 ounces carrier oil, 1/2 ounce beeswax, 1/2 ounce solid butter and start with 5 to 10 drops essential oil.
+The basic lip balm formula converted to ounces would read something like: 1.5 ounces carrier oil, 0.5 ounce beeswax, 0.5 ounce solid butter and start with 5 to 10 drops essential oil.

-*If you don’t want to use beeswax, you can substitute candelilla wax instead.
+For a vegan lip balm, use candelilla wax instead of beeswax.
 However, it can’t be exchanged in equal measures.
 The rule of thumb is:

-Use half as much candelilla wax as beeswax, when making recipe substitutions.
+Use approximately half as much candelilla wax as beeswax, when making recipe substitutions.

 This means that the formula now becomes: 3 parts carrier oil, 1/2 part candelilla wax, 1 part solid butter and 1 to 2 drops of essential oil per tablespoon (or 1/2 ounce) of ingredients.